padok-team/yatas-aws/README.md

 - AWS_IAM_001 IAM Users have 2FA activated
 - AWS_IAM_002 IAM access key younger than 90 days
 - AWS_IAM_003 IAM User can't elevate rights
+- AWS_IAM_004 IAM Role can't elevate rights
-- AWS_IAM_004 IAM Users have not used their password for 120 days
+- AWS_IAM_005 IAM Users have not used their password for 120 days

 ### Lambda
 - AWS_LMD_001 Lambdas are private
 - AWS_LMD_002 Lambdas are in a security group
 - AWS_LMD_003 Lambdas are not with errors
+- AWS_LMD_004 Lambdas has no hard-coded secrets in environment
+- AWS_LMD_005 Lambdas has no public URL access

 ### RDS
 - AWS_RDS_001 RDS are encrypted